deciduously/mifkad/README.md

 ## Usage

 Download a [release](https://github.com/deciduously/mifkad/releases).
 I am currently only providing Windows builds as that's probably the only environment this will run on.
-Extract the zip file to a folder of your choice and ensure data is available at `.\current.xls`.
+Extract the zip file to a folder of your choice and replace the included demo `.\current.xls` with real data.
 In the target environment this is already taken care of.
 Then double click `mifkad.exe` and point your browser to the URL given, currently always `127.0.0.1:8080`.
 Have a blast clicking buttons for hours on end.
 On Windows, `mifkad-launcher.bat` is provided as a one-click solution for starting the server and opening the webpage in Google Chrome.
 Leave the launcher in the same directory as the executable, and create a shortcut to it anywhere you like.

 ## Develop